 Shop This Room

-As they gear up to announce their 2020 color (also their 20th anniversary), we’re taking a look back at some of our favorite Pantone colors over the past ten years—many of which were inspired by the natural world, a prominent theme across home decor during this decade.
+As they gear up to announce their 2021 color, we’re taking a look back at the Pantone colors of the previous decade—many of which were inspired by the natural world, a prominent theme across home decor during the 2010s.

 The Color DNA: A blend of the serene qualities of blue with the invigorating nature of green.